German Bundestag passes new law on supply chain ethics | DW | 11.06.2021

 Though aid, rights and environmental groups say the new law is a "minimalist solution," with Amnesty International (AI) bemoaning "loopholes" regarding human rights protection, others, such as Christoph Kannengiesser, managing director of the Africa Association of German Business, say the law will indeed disadvantage German companies.

 "We think it is misguided to respond to global issues with projects such as a unilateral national law of responsibility.
-You don't change the global human rights situation like that, you just create additional competitive hurdles for our own companies, which, by the way, lead the world on international standards."
+You don't change the global human rights situation like that, you just create additional competitive hurdles for our own companies, which, by the way, lead the world on international standards," Kannengiesser told DW.

 The German law requiring companies to uphold international laws on child and forced labor, observe worker and environmental protections and pay workers fair wages, grew out of the country's 2016 national action plan — which was itself based on a United Nations (UN) Global Compact of 10 guiding principles on human rights, labor and the environment, which it published in 2011.